sheng-n/GCLMTP/README.md

-# Multi-task prediction-based graph contrastive learning for inferring the relationship among lncRNAs, miRNAs, and diseases
+# Multi-task prediction-based graph contrastive learning for inferring the relationship among lncRNAs, miRNAs, and diseases (GCLMTP)

 ## 1. Overview
+The code for paper "Multi-task prediction-based graph contrastive learning for inferring the relationship among lncRNAs, miRNAs, and diseases".
 The repository is organized as follows:

 + `data/` contains the datasets used in the paper;
 + `code/similarity_calculation.py` is the calculation and integration of lncRNA/miRNA/disease similarities;